buildpacks/docs/content/docs/reference/builder-config.md

     > If `version` and `uri` are both omitted, `lifecycle` defaults to the version that was last released
     > at the time of `pack`'s release.
 In other words, for a particular version of `pack`, this default
     > will not change despite new lifecycle versions being released.
-The current default lifecycle versin can be [seen here](https://github.com/buildpacks/pack/blob/e4315be24c103e3c5722b08561bf13a55876cbbc/internal/builder/lifecycle.go#L18).

 ### Supported archives